Fall 2024 Entry Updates for US Applicants

-This page provides information and guidance on entry requirements for US resident students only.
+This page provides information and guidance on entry requirements for US resident students entering an undergraduate course in Fall 2024 only.

 The information provided below is subject to change and annual review.
 This page is for guidance only; all admissions decisions are made based upon an applicant's individual academic profile.